-4. Helpful Supplements & Foods
+4. Helpful Supplements and Foods

 Can certain foods or vitamins help with altitude sickness?
 Some research indicates that taking ginkgo biloba may help reduce the risk of acute mountain sickness.
 It’s unlikely that you’ll have access to lots of fresh foods while climbing or hiking, but do your best to avoid lots of high-sodium and synthetic, processed foods that can make digestion harder.

 - There are three types of altitude sickness: Altitude Mountain Sickness (AMS), High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE).
 AMS is the most common type and least severe, while HACE and HAPE can sometimes be life-threatening.

 - In rare, severe cases, altitude sickness (HACE and HAPE) can be dangerous and even deadly.
 If you experience any of these symptoms seek help right away (such as with using oxygen) and descend to lower ground: sudden loss of breath, disorientation, wheezing and chest pains, severe fatigue and feeling like you’re suffocating.

 - Get plenty of rest and sleep at a lower altitude, if possible, try essential oils and natural pain killers for pain and headaches, take a multivitamin with vitamin B6 or suck on natural ginger candies to soothe nausea and avoid high-sodium, processed foods if you are experiencing altitude sickness symptoms.